-- 8303. (a) The principal in a power of attorney for property may designate one or more qualified persons as successor attorneys-in-fact to exercise the authority granted in the power of attorney in the order designated in the authority of a prior designated attorney-in-fact terminates. - (b) The principal in a power of attorney may revocably grant a power to another person, designated by name, by office, or by function, including the initial and any successor attorney-in-fact, to revocably designate at any time one or more successor attorneys-in-fact. - (c) A successor attorney-in-fact need not indicate his or her capacity as a successor attorney-in-fact when dealing with third persons. - (d) A successor attorney-in-fact is not liable for the actions of the predecessor attorney-in-fact.
+- 8303. (a) The principal in a power of attorney for property may designate one or more successor attorneys-in-fact to act if the authority of a predecessor attorney-in-fact terminates. - (b) The principal in a power of attorney may grant a power to another person, designated by name, by office, or by function, including the initial and any successor attorneys-in-fact, to designate at any time one or more successor attorneys-in-fact. - (c) A successor attorney-in-fact need not indicate his or her capacity as a successor attorney-in-fact when dealing with third persons. - (d) A successor attorney-in-fact is not liable for the actions of the predecessor attorney-in-fact, unless the successor attorney-in-fact improperly permits the predecessor attorney-in-fact's breach of fiduciary duty to continue.